 Many depressed adults can trace the root of their depression to growing up in a home with parental alcoholism.
+These adult children have a syndrome known as “Adult Children of Alcoholics’.
 In many ways the child in an alcoholic home doesn’t have a chance to grow up normally.
 As the alcoholic parent’s temperament is so unpredictable, the child is constantly getting mixed messages.
 As a result, the child becomes hyper-vigilante about what they do or say.
 It’s not safe to be yourself.

 An alcoholic parent isn’t emotionally available to their children because they’re not even emotionally there for themselves.
 The alcoholic parent is self-focused and doesn’t pay any attention to the child’s emotional needs.
 Any attempt by the child to form a close relationship with the alcoholic parent is thwarted by the alcoholism and develops into a fear of abandonment.
 The term “Adult Children of Alcoholics” is actually regarded as a syndrome because there are so many common characteristics to adults who have grown up in an ‘alcoholic family’.

 Growing up we all need role models so we can learn how to deal with this world.
 The alcoholic parent certainly isn’t a good role model.